Insights & Discussion

 2022 Nutrients Maximizing the Estrogenic Potential of Soy Isoflavones through the Gut Microbiome: Implication for Cardiometabolic Health in Postmenopausal Women Leonard LM, Choi MS, Cross TWL

-Review Article Gut Microbiota Isoflavone Oestrogen
+Review Article Equol Gut Microbiota Isoflavone

 The methodology of this research involved looking closely at the properties and actions of equol, a metabolite of the soy isoflavone daidzein.
 This substance is produced through the process of intestinal bacterial metabolism, but the ability to produce it is not present in over half of the human population due to the absence of specific equol-producing bacteria in the gastrointestinal tract.
 Given that the make up of the gut microbiome varies from person to person, understanding the effects of equol and daidzein in the human body has been a complex task.
 Furthermore, the fact that rodents easily produce equol complicates the matter, as findings from rodent models may not directly apply to humans.